Healthcare Investor and Innovator

 After a grueling Summer in which he lost his first major Blue Belt IBJJF tournament as well as his first PPV Superfight, he gathered himself and prepared for his goal in a true fight camp that almost injured him so badly that he didn't make the tournament.
 But then, entering the tournament as the 10th seed, Marcus won four matches to become the 2022 Master 4, Blue Belt, Ultra Heavyweight World Master Champion.
 He finished his 2022 run with a record of 21-4.

-In 2023, he looks to compete again in the Master 4, Blue Belt, Ultra Heavyweight division, with a goal of being number 1 in both Gi and No-Gi competition.
-He is dedicating his 2023 Jiu Jitsu season to the Scott Hamilton CARES Foundation, where he is a board member.
+In 2023, he won his second Master 4, Blue Belt, Ultra Heavyweight championship.
+He dedicated his 2023 Jiu Jitsu season to the Scott Hamilton CARES Foundation, where he is a board member.
 He is raising money from sponsors in honor of his 2023 season, and 100% of the sponsors commitment will go to the CARES Foundation.